DCD-Ecosystem/dcd_protocol/libraries/abieos/external/eosjs/CONTRIBUTING.md

 #### Integration Test Suite

 Integration tests will only work with a local node running on port 8888 and with test accounts "bob" and "alice".
-This can be accomplished by following the [EOSIO Developer Getting Started Guide](https://developers.eos.io/eosio-home/docs/getting-the-software#section-step-1-1-start-dcdksd).
+This can be accomplished by following the [DCD Developer Getting Started Guide](https://developers.eos.io/dcd-home/docs/getting-the-software#section-step-1-1-start-dcdksd).

 ##### Web Environment